Khaya anthotheca: Habitat

 The East African mahogany grows in medium to low altitude areas in evergreen forests.
 They require damp lands in order to grow.
-The Big Tree in Chirinda Forest is the tallest native tree in Zimbabwe.

 Description

 Khaya anthotheca trees may grow between 30–60 m tall.
 They have greyish-brown bark.
 On mature trees, white scented flowers are borne at the ends of the branches.

-Common uses

-It is used for furniture, flooring, paneling and boat building and for musical instrument (e.g. guitar).
-It is a very suitable tree for these projects because the bark weathers well, is resistant to borers and termites, besides fungal decay, and is tough but saws well.
-The bark has a bitter taste which is often used as a medicine for common colds.
-The oil from the seeds can also be rubbed into a person's scalp to rid of insects and lice.
+The tallest tree in Zimbabwe, the "Big Tree in Chirinda Forest", is a Khaya anthotheca, located in the Chirinda Forest Botanical Reserve.
+In 1990 it measured 58.5 m; more recently, it has also been reported as 65 m tall, though this measurement is unverified.

+Ecology

+Chimpanzees in the Budongo Forest, Uganda have been observed eating bark and resin of Khaya anthotheca.
+As the bark is quite low in nutritional value and the observed chimpanzees were suffering from various ailments including wounds, leukocyte levels suggesting infection, long lasting coughs, or high parasite loads, the presumption is that it is consumed to aid recovery.
+In laboratory settings it inhibits the growth of the bacteria Enterococcus faecium and Escherichia coli.